Dancing with the Stars (American TV series) season 10

 Season ten of Dancing with the Stars premiered on March 22, 2010, on the ABC network.

 The Pussycat Dolls singer Nicole Scherzinger and Derek Hough won the competition, while Olympic figure skater Evan Lysacek and Anna Trebunskaya finished second, and ESPN host Erin Andrews and Maksim Chmerkovskiy finished third.

 Cast

 Couples

-This season had eleven contestants.
+This season featured eleven celebrity contestants.
 Damian Whitewood, from the Broadway dance revue Burn the Floor, joined the cast of professionals this season.
-Ashly DelGrosso Costa, whose last season as a pro was season three, also returned, and Edyta Śliwińska continued as the longest-tenured professional on the show, having appeared on all of the first ten seasons.
+Ashly DelGrosso Costa, whose last season as a pro was season three, also returned, while Edyta Śliwińska continued as the longest-tenured professional on the show, having appeared on all of the first ten seasons.